Sample Efficiency Matters: A Benchmark for Practical Molecular Optimization

 \textbf{Variational autoencoders (VAEs)}~\cite{kingma2013auto} are a class of generative method that maximize a lower bound of the likelihood (evidence lower bound (ELBO)) instead of estimating the likelihood directly.
-A VAE typically learns to map molecules to and from real space to enable the indirect optimization of molecules by numerically optimizing latent vectors, most commonly with BO. \underline{SMILES-VAE} \cite{gomez2018automatic} uses a VAE to model molecules represented as SMILES strings, and is implemented in MOSES~\cite{polykovskiy2020molecular}.
+A VAE typically learns to map molecules to and from real space to enable the indirect optimization of molecules by numerically optimizing latent vectors, most commonly with BO~\cite{balandat2020botorch}. \underline{SMILES-VAE} \cite{gomez2018automatic} uses a VAE to model molecules represented as SMILES strings, and is implemented in MOSES~\cite{polykovskiy2020molecular}.
 We adopt the identical architecture to model SELFIES strings and denote it as \underline{SELFIES-VAE}. \underline{JT-VAE}~\cite{jin2018junction} abstracts a molecular graph into a junction tree (i.e., a cycle-free structure), and design message passing network as the encoder and tree-RNN as the decoder. \underline{DoG-AE}~\cite{bradshaw2020barking} uses Wasserstein autoencoder (WAE) to learn the distribution of synthetic pathways.
 Note that we include a set of vanilla methods for each kind while many variants have emerged, such as~\cite{grosnit2021high} and~\cite{maus2022local}.
 We leave the validation of variants for the future development of this benchmark.

 \textbf{Score-based modeling (SBM)} formulates the problem of molecule design as a sampling problem where the target distribution is a function of the target property, featured by Markov-chain Monte Carlo (MCMC) methods that construct Markov chains with the desired distribution as their equilibrium distribution.
 MARkov molecular Sampling (\underline{MARS})~\cite{xie2021mars} is such an example that leverages a graph neural network to propose action steps adaptively in an MCMC with an annealing scheme.
 Generative Flow Network (\underline{GFlowNet})~\cite{bengio2021gflownet} views the generative process as a flow network and trains it with a temporal difference-like loss function based on the conservation of flow.
 By matching the property of interest with the volume of the flow, generation can sample a distribution proportional to the target distribution.